MicrosoftDocs/azure-docs-powershell/azps-9.7.1/Az.Sql/Az.Sql.md

 Disables (dismisses) sensitivity recommendations on columns in the database.

 ### [Disable-AzSqlInstanceActiveDirectoryOnlyAuthentication](Disable-AzSqlInstanceActiveDirectoryOnlyAuthentication.md)
-Disables Azure AD only authentication for a specific SQL Managed Instance.
+Disables Microsoft Entra ID only authentication for a specific SQL Managed Instance.

 ### [Disable-AzSqlInstanceAdvancedDataSecurity](Disable-AzSqlInstanceAdvancedDataSecurity.md)
 Disables Advanced Data Security on a managed instance.